 Admit for:

 A disorder characterised by frequent and watery bowel movements.
 Grading is relative to normal baseline function.
+If the patient is receiving/received immunotherapy, please proceed to Guideline 12 - Neutropenic Sepsis

 Questions: